Merkit

-The Merkits lived in the basins of the Selenga and lower Orkhon River (modern south Buryatia and Selenge Province).
-After a struggle of over 20 years, they were defeated in 1200 by Genghis Khan and were incorporated into the Mongol Empire.
+The Merkits lived in the basins of the Selenga and lower Orkhon River (modern south Buryatia, Bulgan Province and Selenge Province).
+After a struggle of over 20 years, they were defeated in 1200 by Genghis Khan and their lands were incorporated into the Mongol Empire.

 Etymology

-The word Merged (мэргэд) is a plural form derived from the Mongolian word mergen (мэргэн), which means both "wise" and "skillful marksperson", as in adept in the use of bow and arrow.
+The word Merkit (Merged) with a hard "g" is a plural form derived from the Mongolian word mergen (мэргэн), which means both "wise" and "skillful marksperson", e.g. adept in the use of bow and arrow.
 The word is also used in many phrases in which it connotes magic, oracles, divination, augury, or religious power.
-Mongolian language has no clear morphological or grammatical distinction between nouns and adjectives, so mergen may mean "a sage" as much as "wise" or mean "skillful" just as much as "a master."
+Mongolian language has no clear morphological or grammatical distinction between nouns and adjectives, so mergen may mean "a sage" as much as "wise" or mean "skillful" just as much as "a master".
 Merged becomes plural as in "wise ones" or "skillful markspeople".
 In the general sense, mergen usually denotes someone who is skillful and wise in their affairs.

-Three Mergeds
+Three Merkits

-The Mergeds were a confederation of three tribes, inhabiting the basin of the Selenga and Orkhon Rivers.
+The Merkits were a confederation of three tribes, inhabiting the basin of the Selenga and Orkhon Rivers.